madigun697/udacity-nanodegree/Deep Reinforcement Learning Nano Degree/1. Foundations of Reinforcement Learning/README.md

 #### Terminologies

-- **Agent**: learner or decision maker, born into the world w/o any understanding of how anything works
+- **Agent**: learner or decision-maker, born into the world w/o any understanding of how anything works
-- The agent learned to interact with environment
+- The agent learned to interact with the environment
 - **Feedback**: Rewards(Positive feedback) or discoursing feedback
 - **Goal**: Maximize rewards